huangmozhilv/huangmozhilv.github.io/_posts/2018-04-12-Create-Standalone-Application-from-MATLAB.md

 5. To run the APP, in terminal, >>>'absolute/path/to/app_folder/xxxxx.sh' absolute/path/to/install/MATLAB_Runtime/vxx 'argument1_to_main_function' 'argument2_to_main_function' 'argument3_to_main_function'...
 #### NOTE:
-    (1) Trick to install MATLAB runtime with root privelage.
+    (1) Trick to install MATLAB runtime without root privelage.
 You can install it or just copy the installation folder from one machine to the target machine (both should be the same OS, e.g. Linux) as [instructed by Mathworks](https://www.mathworks.com/help/compiler/install-the-matlab-runtime.html).